Skip to content

 [ Revoke All Tokens for User/Client ] ──► [ Force Login ]

-To prevent race conditions (e.g. concurrent client-side rendering requests triggering duplicate refreshes simultaneously), this validation is wrapped inside an database transaction using Prisma:
+To prevent race conditions (concurrent client-side requests triggering duplicate refreshes), this validation runs inside a Prisma database transaction:

 // From src/services/token.service.ts